Statement of Position

 Rape as a weapon of war

-Rape, forced prostitution, and other forms of sexual violence occur in time of war not only as the choice of individual soldiers but also as a military tactic to humiliate and demoralize the enemy.
+Rape, forced prostitution, and other forms of sexual violence occur in time of war not only as the choice of individual soldiers but also as a military tactic to humiliate and demoralise the enemy.
 The documented incidents number in the multiple thousands.
 Those who become pregnant as a result bear the burden of being continuing reminders of the military impotence of their whole community.

 A number of biblical and theological principles underpin The Salvation Army’s position on abortion.